odoo/documentation/content/applications/finance/payment_providers/wire_transfer.rst

 **Wire Transfer** is the default payment method available.
 The aim is providing your customers with your bank details so they can pay on their own.
 This is very easy to start with but slow and inefficient process-wise.
-Opt for payment acquirers as soon as you can!
+Opt for payment providers as soon as you can!

 How to provide customers with payment instructions
 ==================================================